Heiress of Secrets

 I refuse to kneel to anything, not to fear, not to fate—and definitely not to him.

-In truth, though, no matter how I refuse, no woman chained to such power can stray far.
+In truth, though, no matter how I refuse, a woman chained to power can never stray far.
 At a tug on her chain, she must bow like a supplicant before the power on the throne; she must spread herself submissively on her marriage bed, as I had all the years he required it.

 And if my king chose to use force now, no one in the seven cities would stop him.
 If he chose to chain me to my bed instead of simply chaining me to life, no one would stop him.